alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-who-are-yajuj-majuj-and-where-are-they.md

 ---
-layout: post
-title: "Who are Gog and Magog and where are they?"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 845, Question 3"
-category: [fatwas,doomsday]
 hijri: Muharram 15, 1442 AH
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "Ya'juj and Ma'juj are from Bani Adam or human beings, from the line of Yafith ibn Nuh.
-They live in Asia, in northern China."
 muftis:
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Mani'
     url: /biography/mani/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 845, Question 3
+summary: Ya'juj and Ma'juj are from Bani Adam or human beings, from the line of Yafith ibn Nuh.
+They live in Asia, in northern China.
+title: Who are Gog and Magog and where are they?
 ---

 ### Question: